qsabino/Healthcare-Revenue-Cycle-Financial-RCA/README.md

 This project was created to practice the technical skills commonly used in Healthcare Revenue Cycle and Financial Analytics roles.

-The workflow simulates a healthcare claims environment by generating claim data, loading it into PostgreSQL, performing SQL-based root cause analysis, validating findings through statistical testing, and producing automated Excel reports.
+The workflow take a raw healthcare claims dataset, clean it, loading it into PostgreSQL, performing SQL-based root cause analysis, validating findings through statistical testing, and producing automated Excel reports.

 ## Tools Used